2.16Provisions

 The matters stated above are being contested by the Company and based on legal advice, the Company believes that it has complied with all license related regulations and does not expect any financial impact due to these matters.

-In addition to the amounts disclosed in the table above, the contingent liability on DoT matters includes the following:
+In addition to the amounts disclosed in the table

-1) I n respect of levy of one time spectrum charge (‘OTSC’), the DoT has raised demand on the Company in January 2013.
+2) In respect of levy of one time spectrum charge ('OTSC'), the DoT has raised demand on the Company in January 2013.
 The Company challenged the OTSC demand and the High Court of Bombay vide its order dated January 28, 2013 stayed enforcement of the demand and directed DoT not to take any coercive action.
 The DoT has filed its reply and this matter is currently pending before High Court of Bombay.
-The DoT had issued revised demands on the Company aggregating C79,403 in June 2018, including a retrospective charge and a prospective charge till the expiry of the initial terms of the respective licenses.
-The said revised demand has subsequently also been brought within the ambit of the earlier order of no coercive action by the High Court of Bombay.
-The Company intends to continue to pursue its legal remedies.
+The DoT had issued revised demands on the Company

 Further, in a similar matter on a petition filed by another telecom service provider, the TDSAT, vide its judgement dated July 4, 2019, has set aside the DoT order for levy of OTSC with retrospective effect.
 Accordingly, as per the said order of the TDSAT; DoT can levy OTSC on the Spectrum beyond 6.2 MHz allotted after July 1, 2008, only from the date of allotment of such spectrum and in case of Spectrum beyond 6.2 MHz allotted before July 1, 2008, only prospectively i.e. w.e.f.
 January 1, 2013.

-issue revise demands, if any, in terms of the above directions.
-The said telecom service provider filed an appeal before the Hon’ble Supreme Court against the judgement passed by TDSAT.
-On March 16, 2020, the Hon’ble Supreme Court dismissed the appeal of the telecom service provider and did not interfere with the TDSAT judgement.
+Further, demand for OTSC on spectrum allotted beyond start-up and up-to the limit of 6.2 MHz has been set aside.
+The TDSAT has asked DoT to issue revise demands, if any, in terms of the above directions.
+The said telecom service provider filed an appeal before the Hon'ble Supreme Court against the judgement passed by TDSAT.
+On March 16, 2020, the Hon'ble Supreme Court dismissed the appeal of the telecom service provider and did not interfere with the TDSAT judgement.
 Thereafter, the telecom service provider had filed a review petition against the judgement dated March 16, 2020.
-The Hon’ble Supreme Court allowed the review petition and restored the telecom service providers’ appeal.
-The matter is pending adjudication before the Hon’ble Supreme Court.
+The Hon'ble Supreme Court allowed the review petition and restored the telecom service providers' appeal.
+The matter is pending adjudication before the Hon'ble Supreme Court.

 DoT's appeal against the said TDSAT Order for the levy on Spectrum below 6.2 MHz is pending.
 The Hon'ble Supreme Court vide order dated August 21, 2020, stayed the TDSAT judgement July 4, 2019 in a case of another telecom service provider.
 The Hon'ble Supreme Court, vide order dated December 7, 2020, directed status quo to be maintained in case of another telecom service provider.

-On account of prudence, out of the total demands of C79,403, the Company had recorded a charge of C17,914 during the year ended March 31, 2020 and interest thereon till March 31, 2025 amounting C98,658.
-Balance demand of C61,489 (without interest) has continued to be contingent liability.
+On account of prudence, out of the total demands of H 79,403, the Company had recorded a charge of H 17,914 during the year ended March 31, 2020 and interest thereon till March 31, 2026 amounting H 120,299.
+Balance demand of H 61,489 (without interest) has continued to be contingent liability.

-with other service providers) in such service areas where the service provider has not been allocated 3G spectrum, and levied a penalty of C3,500 on the Company.
+3) DoT had issued notices to the Company (as well as other telecom service providers) to stop provision of 3G services to its customers (under 3G Intra Circle Roaming ('ICR') arrangements executed with other service providers) in such service areas where the service provider has not been allocated 3G spectrum and levied a penalty of H 3,500 on the Company.
 The Company contested the notices before TDSAT, which in 2014 held 3G ICR arrangements between service providers to be competent and compliant to the licensing conditions and quashed the notice imposing penalty.
-The DoT has challenged the order of TDSAT before the Hon’ble Supreme Court which is yet to be listed for hearing.
+The DoT has challenged the order of TDSAT before the Hon'ble Supreme Court which is yet to be listed for hearing.

-Considering the nature of above disputes/ litigations, it is difficult to reliably ascertain the amount or timing of outflow on settlement.
+Considering the nature of above disputes / litigations, it is difficult to reliably ascertain the amount or timing of outflow on settlement.

 Guarantees: